AndrewSouthpaw/git-started-workshop/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 A workshop to learn the beginner and intermediate features of git.

+## Welcome! 👋 Read me first!

+Hi there friend!

+Presumably you're here because you're taking Andrew's git course.

+You don't need to do anything right away.
+We will walk through getting started together. 🤝

+If you want to get a head start on installation, check out [module 1](./01_installation/README.md).

 ## Day Retros